Joe Sbarra: Solihull Moors

 On 5 August 2020, Sbarra returned to Solihull Moors on a free transfer following his release from Burton Albion, signing a two-year deal.
 He made his debut on 3 October against Woking on the opening day of the season and opened his account for the club the following week in a 5–0 thrashing of King's Lynn Town.

 Following the conclusion of the 2023–24 season, the club confirmed that Sbarra would be leaving the club upon the expiration of his contract.
 His time at the club ultimately ended in disappointment as the club were defeated in the play-off final and the FA Trophy final within a week of each other.

 Doncaster Rovers

 On 20 May 2024, Sbarra agreed to join League Two club Doncaster Rovers on a two-year deal with the option for a further year.

+On 3 May 2025, Doncaster secured the League Two title on the final day of the season, earning automatic promotion to EFL League One.

+In November 2025, Sbarra returned to National League club Solihull Moors on an initial two-month loan deal.
+In January 2026, this loan was extended for the remainder of the season.

+He was released upon the expiry of his contract at the end of the 2025–26 season.